EAR Investors Have Opportunity to Lead Eargo, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-14, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eargo, Inc. ("Eargo" or the "Company") (NASDAQ: EAR).
+BENSALEM, Pa., Oct.
+18, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eargo, Inc. ("Eargo" or the "Company") (NASDAQ: EAR).

 Class Period: February 25, 2021 and September 22, 2021